Peakboard/peakboard-templates.github.io/_templates/Detailed-Overview-Production-Line/en.md

 layout: article
 title: Detailed Overview of a Production Line
 description:
   - This template displays all relevant information of a single production line.
 It contains MES data, order information and employee news amongst others.
 In addition, the status of the other lines is shown in simplified form.
-Simply connect your data source of choice, for example SAP data.
+Simply connect your data source of choice, for example SAP or OPC UA.
 lang: en
 weight: 2000
 isDraft: false